Creating Timeline Animations

 - In the Animation ID field, enter an ID for the animation.

-- Select the Running in Base State check box to run the animation when the base state is applied.
-Deselect the check box if you want to run the animation when some other state is applied.
+- Optional.
+Select the Running in Base State check box to run the animation when the base state is applied.
+Clear the check box to run the animation when some other state is applied.
 For more information, see Binding Animations to States.

 - In the Start frame field, set the first frame of the animation.